"For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them." Eph. 2:10, KJV

 2. Make your Own Itty Bitty Dot Book

 Using opposites, positioning, and simple lines have your children make their own dot books.
 When they have finished see if you can figure out what their dots represent looking at the pictures without the text.
 This is a great exercise for any age.
 Children must try to convey a message with the least amount of information possible.
 Younger children can use crayons and older children may want to work with a computer program that allows you to manipulate shapes.
 If a child's picture has too much information, ask him to experiment with deleting as much information as possible, but still maintain the message.
-Print out the Itty Bitty Book Pattern, cut out the pages, but don't cut them apart.
+Print out the Itty Bitty Book Pattern (PDF Pattern), cut out the pages, but don't cut them apart.
 For Directions on How to Assemble the Books go to the Printing Instructions Page.
 (Printing Problems?)

 7. Learn About Aboriginal Dot Painting